History of Algeciras: Roman period

 A total of three Roman settlements have been identified in the city through the combination of classical sources and the archaeological record.
 The interpretation of the sites with the names provided by geographers of the time is a topic of debate among experts.
 Three toponyms are known from this period: Iulia Traducta, Caetaria and Portus Albus.
 These are located with varying degrees of certainty in three different areas of the city;

-Pedestal dedicated to the goddess Diana located in the current Villa Nueva of Algeciras and dated from the 1st century.
+1st century pedestal dedicated to the Greek goddess Diana in Algeciras.

 Iulia Traducta

 Located beneath what is currently the Hotel Reina Cristina in the Villa Vieja.
 A number of historians have previously proposed that the city in question could not be Algeciras, largely due to the absence of Roman remains.
 However, recent findings have challenged this assertion.
 In the mid-20th century, for instance, the discovery of Roman structures, sewage system remains, and column bases beneath the aforementioned hotel led to the interpretation of this area as the city's acropolis.
 Next to it, the industrial complex for the elaboration of garum of the Roman fish salting factory in the current street of San Nicolás, dating from the 1st century, and formed by several small independent factories of greater or lesser size within a building or enclosure that would close an industrial neighborhood.
 The port is usually located in the estuary of the Río de la Miel, where it was also located in the Middle Ages until its silting.
 There is often talk of a neighborhood associated with the port in the lower part of the Villa Nueva in alluvial areas as an explanation for the specific deposits of the 1st century located there.
 According to the chronicles the city was populated in Roman times with people from Tinjis (Tangier) and Zilis, as a measure of punishment to this North African city for the insurrections against the empire that had starred, hence the name of Iulia Traducta.
 It was also called Iulia Ioza, Ioza is a Punic word that would mean "transported", like traducta obvious duality if you think that the North African citizens who lived in the city would maintain their own language.
 It is also called by Pomponius Mela Tingentera, or Tinjis Altera, the other Tangier according to some historians.